-Our research target is to establish fundamental science on organic LEDs and organic solar cells.
-The development of high-performance devices is another target of our group.
-For the purpose, we have carried out molecular designs, syntheses, device fabrications, precise structure characterizations (by sophisticated solid-state NMR), and quantum chemical calculations
+Our research target is the realization of highly efficient organic LEDs and organic solar cells.
+The establishment of fundamental science on these devices is another target of our group.
+For the purpose, we have carried out molecular designs, syntheses, device fabrications, NMR and DNP-NMR analysis, and quantum chemical calculations.